Bai Ling: Career

 Bai began her acting career in China, appearing in several Chinese feature films.
 In 1984, she made her film debut as a fishing village girl in the movie On the Beach (海滩).
 Later, she filmed several other movies, including Suspended Sentence (缓期执行), Yueyue (月月), and Tears in Suzhou (泪洒姑苏) without much attention.
 She became famous after playing a girl with a psychological disorder who has an affair with her doctor, in the film The Shining Arc (弧光), directed by Zhang Junzhao (张军钊), her most highly acclaimed role in the Chinese film industry.
-In 1991, Bai moved to the United States, where she appeared in a number of American films and television shows.
+In 1991, Bai moved to the United States, where she appeared in a number of American films and television shows including the legendary soap opera Guiding Light alongside actress Melina Kanakaredes.

-Bai's first major American film role was in The Crow (1994), where she played the half sister/lover of the main villain, Top Dollar.
+Bai's first major American film role was in The Crow (1994), where she played the half sister and lover of the main villain, Top Dollar.
 In 1997, she played the lead female role, opposite Richard Gere, in the American film Red Corner.
 The New York Times praised Bai Ling's performance, saying that she gave the film "not only grace, but also substantial gravity".
 For her role in Red Corner, she received the National Board of Review Freedom for Breakthrough Female Performance and the San Diego Film Critics Society Award for Best Actress.
 The film was critical of human rights abuse in China, and as a result, Bai Ling's Chinese citizenship was revoked.
 She later became a U.S. citizen.

 Bai was named one of People's 50 Most Beautiful People in the World in 1998.
 She shaved off her hair, which was longer than 36 in (90 cm) for her role in Anna and the King, and is widely known in Thailand as "Tuptim", her character's name from the film, though the film is officially banned because of its depiction of the King of Siam.
 She filmed scenes for Star Wars: Episode III – Revenge of the Sith (2005) as Senator Bana Breemu, but her role was cut during editing.
-She claimed that this was because she posed naked in the June 2005 issue of Playboy magazine, whose appearance on newsstands coincided with the movie's May 2005 release, but director George Lucas denied this, stating that the cut had been made more than a year earlier.
+She claimed that this was because she appeared in the June 2005 issue of Playboy magazine, whose appearance on newsstands coincided with the movie's May 2005 release, but director George Lucas denied this, stating that the cut had been made more than a year earlier.
 Her scenes were included in the deleted scenes feature of the DVD release.